puneetkdokania/puneetkdokania.github.io/index.md

 comments: false
 ---

-Hi, I'm a _senior researcher_ in machine learning and computer vision at the [Torr Vision Group (University of Oxford)](http://www.robots.ox.ac.uk/~tvg/) and a _principla researcher_ at an amazing startup based in Cambridge (U.K.) called [FiveAI](http://www.five.ai/) where we are trying to build driverless cars.
+Hi, I'm a _senior researcher_ in machine learning and computer vision at the [Torr Vision Group (University of Oxford)](http://www.robots.ox.ac.uk/~tvg/) and a _principal researcher_ at an amazing startup based in Cambridge (U.K.) called [FiveAI](http://www.five.ai/) where we are trying to build driverless cars.

 During my PhD, I was part of [CVN](http://cvn.centralesupelec.fr/) group of [INRIA](https://www.inria.fr/en/) and [CentraleSupélec](http://www.centralesupelec.fr/) where I worked under [Prof. M. Pawan Kumar](http://mpawankumar.info/) and [Prof. Nikos Paragios]() from October 2012 to March 2016.